 PLH Architects were asked to translate the company brand values of Nordea Asset Management into a more aspirational setting.
-Under the creative direction of Paulette Christophersen, PLH partner and expert in workplace design, the team completely revitalised the inside of the building while making even more of the unique exterior qualities, including utilising the beautiful harbour and city views.
+Under the creative direction of Paulette Christophersen, PLH partner and expert in workplace design, and in collaboration with the landlord, ATP Ejendomme, and Nordea Workplace Management, the team completely revitalised the inside of the building while making even more of the unique exterior qualities, including utilising the beautiful harbour and city views.

 In the heart of Copenhagen, Christiansbro more specifically, four copper framed glass buildings connect the historic Christianshavn with the picturesque inner harbour.
 Designed by Henning Larsen Architects in the late 1990’s, these iconic six-storey buildings interlink through other buildings and gangways.
 Due to the clean architectural lines featuring copper and large glass sections, the complex itself appears very light while paying respect to the history of its premium location.